-- Current maintenance and management of the harbour fabric appear to be carried out to an appropriate conservation standard, but interventions are apparently ad hoc and reactive rather than based on long-term planning for future conservation. - There is some visible evidence for past repairs and interventions inappropriate to a designated Grade II structure, the principal focus of the World Heritage Site, and which merit remediation. - High-priority requirement for a comprehensive condition survey of the historic harbour (to include the historic water supply infrastructure) and the development of an appropriate conservation management plan, including prescription of appropriate conservation methods, materials and standards, to provide a basis for future management.
+- Current maintenance and management of the harbour fabric appear to be carried out to an appropriate conservation standard, but interventions are apparently ad hoc and reactive rather than based on long-term planning for future conservation. - There is some visible evidence of past repairs and interventions inappropriate to a designated Grade II\ structure, the principal focus of the World Heritage Site, and these merit remediation. - High-priority requirement for a comprehensive condition survey of the historic harbour (to include the historic water supply infrastructure) and the development of an appropriate comprehensive conservation management plan, including prescription of appropriate conservation methods, materials and standards, to provide a basis for future management.

 Declining commercial maritime use of the harbour could generate pressure for inappropriate alternative uses and development to underpin continued maintenance.
-Encourage continuation of appropriate uses.
+Encourage continuation of appropriate uses which preserve the historic character and integrity of the harbour to support its viability and long-term sustainability.
+Such uses would be valuably informed by a comprehensive conservation management plan for the harbour complex.